This competition has been temporarily suspended. We hope to resume this competition soon.

-The Grad Research Competition is held every spring at Lehigh University.
-This competition celebrates the exciting research conducted by graduate students and cultivates their academic, presentation, and research communication skills.
+The Grad Research Competition was held every spring at Lehigh University.
+This competition celebrated the exciting research conducted by graduate students and cultivated their academic, presentation, and research communication skills.

-The competition supports graduate students' capacity to effectively explain their research in three minutes in a language appropriate to a non-specialist audience.
+The competition supported graduate students' capacity to effectively explain their research in three minutes in a language appropriate to a non-specialist audience.